Reuben Saltzman

 • If you have an air exchange system, such as a heat recovery ventilator (HRV) or energy-recovery ventilator (ERV), clean it.
 Regular maintenance items for an HRV/ERV include cleaning the exterior intake, the filters, and the core.
 See HRV maintenance.

 • Clean the clothes dryer duct.
-The damper at the exterior should move freely and close properly.
+The exterior damper should move freely and close properly.
 See dryer duct maintenance.

 • Check the bathroom and kitchen exhaust dampers for wasp nests.
 Nests in these terminals will prevent the dampers from opening.
 See Bath Fan Terminal Inspections.